Definition 1. Matrices of the same shape can be added and subtracted.

 TRANSPOSE(A): If A is an m × n array, then TRANSPOSE(A) = AT.
 This is an array function and so you must highlight an n × m range before entering =TRANSPOSE(A) and then pressing Ctrl-Shft-Enter.

-Excel 2013 also provides the array function MUNIT(n) which returns the n × n identity matrix.
+Excel 2013 and Excel 2016 also provide the array function MUNIT(n) which returns the n × n identity matrix.

 You can also transpose an array A in Excel by copying the array (i.e. by highlighting the array and pressing Ctrl-C), clicking where you want AT located (i.e. the cell at the upper left corner of AT) and then selecting Home > Clipboard|Paste and choosing the Transpose option.